HenrikJoreteg/ICanHaz.js/README.md

 - [kembuco](http://github.com/kembuco) - IE Bug found/squashed

 ###Changelog
+- 0.7:
+    - Now includes mustache.js so the only dependency is jQuery.
+    - Exposed `grabTemplates`
+    - Attaches `ich` to `window` directly
+    - Added `showAll` method for viewing a copy of the internal template hash.
 - 0.6.1: Bug fix in trimming templates retrieved from `<script>` tags.
 - 0.6: Added support for partials